 Barbra Silver is a licensed Marriage and Family Therapist and a proud Oakland resident.
 She has been with the agency since 1998 when she began as a clinician with the Families in Transition program and helped to develop the early documentation training for our then new EPSDT funded services.
 Barbra was then a Program Manager for the Oakland FIT team between 2000-2007.
 In 2008, Barbra was promoted to become Family Paths’ Clinical Director, during which time she grew the clinical training program to have a strong focus on the Strengthening Families Framework™ and Diversity-Informed and Trauma-Informed best practices.
 She has co-lead the organization’s Multicultural Organizational Development committee since 2013.
-In October 2015, Barbra became Family Paths’ interim Executive Director and then was hired by the Board in February 2016 to lead the organization into its next stage of growth.
+In October 2015, Barbra became Family Paths’ interim Executive Director and then was hired by the Board in February 2016 to lead the organization.
+Barbra is also Vice President of the Alameda Council of Community Mental Health Agencies.

 Misa Trotman is a Licensed Clinical Social Worker and has been a part of Family Paths since 1998.
 She started out as a direct service clinician, providing therapy and case management services to children and their families for 4.5 years in the Families in Transition (FIT) program before leaving the agency to raise her own family.
 She returned in 2007 as a Program Manager for the FIT program where she provided management and clinical support for her team of clinicians who provide community-based mental health services for children and families.
 She was named Clinical Director in April 2016.
 Prior to her employment at Family Paths, Misa’s previous experience included medical social work, school based services, and residential treatment.
 Misa has lived and traveled throughout the U.S. and abroad and these experiences have greatly influenced her commitment to working with diverse communities.